nooges/lets-split-v2-case/README.md

 Let's Split V2 Case
 ===================

 Here's my design files for the Let's Split V2.
-It's a sandwich-style case with cutouts at the back to accomodate the USB jack and the TRRS jack.
+It's a sandwich-style case with cutouts at the back to accommodate the USB jack and the TRRS jack.

 The design file has 4 top and bottom pieces and 8 middle layer pieces.
 This is only good for 1 whole case for 2 halves, and 1 case that has no middle layers (you'd need to use standoffs).